oasis-tcs/openc2-ap-er/oc2edr.md

     * MUST respond with status code 500
     * SHOULD respond with 'cannot access process' in the status text

-#### 2.3.6.3 Stop edr:service
+#### 2.3.6.3 Stop er:service
-Stops the running process associated with a service and prevents it from running again should the endpoint reboot.
+Stops a running service and removes it from its service host process.

-OpenC2 Consumers that choose to implement the 'stop edr:service' Command MUST include all steps that are required for the disable service procedure such as ending the process of the service, editing configuration files/registry entries, restart/reboot of the host device etc. The end state shall be that the service is stopped, and that it does not restart upon device boot.
+OpenC2 Producers that send 'stop er:service' commands
+* MUST populate at least one property of the Command Target

+OpenC2 Consumers that receive 'stop er:service' commands
+* but the Command Target does not contain at least one property
+    * MUST NOT respond with status code OK/200
+    * SHOULD respond with status code 400
+    * MAY respond with status code 500
+    * SHOULD respond with 'Service Target does not have any properties populated' in the status text
+* but cannot stop the service specified by the populated propertie(s)
+    * MUST respond with status code 500
+    * MAY respond with 'Cannot stop service' in the status text
+    * SHOULD respond with a status text detailing why the service could not be deleted

 ### 2.3.7 Restart
 OpenC2 Consumers that receive a 'restart' Command: